 Generally, you get a deep and resounding ‘kick drum’ like note when you hit the center of the bucket.
 It can sound deeper if you place one foot on the side of the bucket and tilt it slightly upwards (lift one side above the ground).

 You can even drill a small hole in the side of a bucket and put a wooden or fiber rod (or anything similar) through the hole.
-You can anchor your foot to the rod to lift up the bucket and change the tonality of your hits.
+You can anchor your foot to the rod to lift the bucket and change the tonality of your hits.

-Conversely, you can tuck your foot right next to the overhang where the bucket handle is fixed to lift up the bucket.
+Conversely, you can tuck your foot right next to the overhang where the bucket handle is fixed to lift the bucket.
 Some drummers also use a creative technique wherein they squeeze the bucket with both their feet to change the pitch of the hit.

 Some tips and creative ideas for bucket drumming